aryan159/ChilliPlantManager/README.md

 # ChilliPlantManager
 A program to count the number of red chillies on a chilli plant

+# Environment Setup
+I used the anaconda interpreter since I was easily able to import numpy and cv2 through it

 # Thought process

 <img src="https://user-images.githubusercontent.com/33245117/109410579-be717180-79d6-11eb-8212-32cb6c1629af.jpeg" width="400" height="533">